-It is a wonderful moment when you notice that in a wondering informent when you notice that your child has their first tooth.
-That glint of white in their gurmmy mouth is something to treasure.
+It is a wonderful moment when you notice that your child has their first tooth.
+That glint of white in their gummy mouth is something to treasure.
 But what should you do if your child starts to use their teeth to bite you, or other children?
-When their feeth to Dife you, or other children? when children are around 2 years of age they may become frustrated because they can't speak or express themselves well and bitting can be the result.
-Reasons include: teething; attention seeking; natural defense mechanism.
+When children are around 2 years of age they may become frustrated because they can't speak or express themselves well and bitting can be the result.
+Reasons include: teeething; attention seeking; radural defense mechanism.

-Biting is one of those behaviours which can be difficult to deal with.
+Bitling is one of those behaviours which can be difficult to deal with.
 A child can bite without warning and sometimes for no particular reason.